 Loyola established a relationship with Newcastle University in the late 1990s.
+We have recently expanded on this longstanding partnership and opened a Study Abroad Center in Newcastle.
+This will make the study abroad experience for Loyola students much easier and more enjoyable.
+We will also start admitting students from other American institutions into the center.
+For more information about the Loyola University Center at Newcastle University please visit our website.
 We have historically sent 15-30 students each September for the full academic year.
-More recently, we have opened a fall semester and a spring semester option to accommodate students whose major does not allow them to go abroad for a year.
+We also offer a fall semester and a spring semester option to accommodate students whose major does not allow them to go abroad for a year.
 Newcastle University is a large research university located in northeast England in the city of Newcastle-Upon-Tyne.
 The city is located 1.5 hours from Edinburgh, Scotland and 5 hours from London.
 The Scandinavian countries, Germany, and Ireland are accessible by ferry.
 Continental Europe can be reached by air or rail.

 Criteria for Acceptance

 - Typically sophomores with a cumulative CQPA average of 2.750.

 - Students who can find courses which fit their Loyola program and allow full-time participation and who are neither on disciplinary probation nor have a history of serious disciplinary problems.

 - Consult the Office of International Programs as early as possible to get assistance on course selections at Loyola, so that you are prepared for an academic course load in Newcastle.

 - This program serves students in nearly all majors.

 - Pre-med students can take undergraduate medical classes at Newcastle's Biomed school.